mrcodepanda/n8n-nodes-firestore-trigger/tests/docs/README.md

 ✅ **COMPLETED (May 12, 2025)**: Additionally validated with a real Firebase instance.

 The node has been thoroughly tested using both automated tests with the Firebase emulator and manual testing with a real Firebase instance.
 All tests have passed successfully, confirming that the node works as expected in both environments.

+## Test Documentation

+The following detailed testing guides are available in this directory:

+- [Credential Testing](CREDENTIAL_TESTING.md) - Guide for testing Firebase Admin API credentials in n8n
+- [Emulator Testing](EMULATOR_TESTING.md) - Guide for using the Firebase emulator to test the node without a real Firebase project

 ## Test Structure